All Products

 • A workspace directory is created.
 For more information, see Workspace directories.

-• An OSS bucket is created.
-To use the sample code for task development in this topic, you must prepare an OSS bucket.
-For more information about how to create an OSS bucket, see Create buckets.
+• If you use the job development example in this topic to run the workflow, you must also create an OSS bucket.
+For more information about how to create an OSS bucket, see Create buckets in the console.

 Limits